 Communicating with your target audience today is paradoxically difficult.
 Yes, screens and devices from which to gather information are ubiquitous; but so are messages from others who are also trying to communicate with your target audience.
 Not only that, a litany of other obstacles stand in your way: ad-blocking software; smaller screens on wearables that make it harder for any kind of ad to be seen; ever-shrinking attention spans; ever-changing methods of communication.

 In the short-term, this isn’t a doomsday scenario.
 The majority of people are not yet using ad-blocking software or exclusively using smaller screens, so you can still deliver your message digitally to huge numbers of people.

-Whether you use interruption marketing, content marketing, search engine marketing, whatever; they are all part of what I like to call a permission mission.
-What I mean by that is, no matter what you call your approach, it remains a means to the end of gaining permission to communicate with your target audience.
+Whether you use interruption marketing, content marketing, search engine marketing, whatever; they are all part of what we like to call a permission mission.
+What we mean by that is, no matter what you call your approach, it remains a means to the end of gaining permission to communicate with your target audience.
 Period.

 To illustrate the point, think of marketing as a Venn diagram.
 One circle is a marketing strategy where you do nothing but shout your message at people in an attempt to get them to hear you and buy what you’re selling.
 Another circle is where you do nothing but create original content, post it, and wait to be discovered.
 Both of these extremes can work on their own – but it’s really, really rare.

 Instead, by utilizing both methods, the two circles eventually intersect and you now have permission to interrupt your audience.
 The beauty of this, however, is that they don’t feel interrupted.
 You have simply stayed in front of them enough to create awareness, so that when the right moment struck for them to notice your content, they were willing to grant you permission to continue to communicate with them.